eadf/esp_mqtt_lcd/README.md

 Representing each row of the display.

-You can also send messages to a topic that is unique to each *esp*, look at the debug console for more info.
+You can also send messages to topics that are unique to each *esp*, look at the debug console for more info.

 The makefile is copied from [esp_mqtt.](https://github.com/tuanpmt/esp_mqtt)